naisops/MO-CTranS/README.md

 # MO-CTranS
-The source code of our proposed model in the paper 'MO-CTranS: A unified multi-organ segmentation model learning from multiple heterogeneously labelled datasets'
+The source code of our proposed model and sompared SOTA models in the paper 'MO-CTranS: A unified multi-organ segmentation model learning from multiple heterogeneously labelled datasets'